Kudaes/rust_tips_and_tricks/README.md

 pub type NtWriteVirtualMemory = unsafe extern "system" fn (HANDLE, PVOID, PVOID, usize, *mut usize) -> i32;

 ```
-In many cases, you will also need to [define structs and data types](#structs-and-types) used as input/output parameters by the function that you are calling.
+In many cases, you will also need to [define the required structs and data types](#structs-and-types) used as input/output parameters.
 The best practice is to define them in the same `data` crate.

-2) Create a small function in the crate `dinvoke` that dynamically obtains the base address of ntdll, and then calls the macro `dynamic_invoke!()`:
+2) Create a small function in the crate `dinvoke` that dynamically obtains the base address of ntdll (or any other loadead dll), and then calls the macro `dynamic_invoke!()`:
 ```rust
 /// Dynamically calls NtAllocateVirtualMemory.
 ///